 Alan Mount is Professional Lead for Operating Department Practice within the Faculty of Health and Social Care at Canterbury Christ Church University.
 Alan has a long history within the peri-operative field, both as a practitioner and as an educator.
-He was appointed in February 2002 to the former Association of Operating Department Practitioners Board.
-He was involved with the development of the first standards of proficiency, scope of practice and subject benchmarks for operating department practitioners in accordance with the transfer of the profession to the HPC in October 2004.
-In May 2004 he was awarded the Association of Operating Department Practitioners' Fellowship for outstanding service to the profession.
+He was appointed in February 2002 to the former Association of Operating Department Practitioners (AODP) Board.
+He was involved with the development of the first standards of proficiency, scope of practice and subject benchmarks for ODPs in accordance with the transfer of the ODP profession to the HPC in October 2004.
+In May 2004 he was awarded the Association of Operating Department Practitioners Fellowship for outstanding service to the ODP profession.
+More recently he has been involved with the PLGs in the development of the standards for continuing professional development (CPD), guidance document for standards of education and training and the revision of operating department practitioner standards of proficiency.